jaxwong/tp/docs/DeveloperGuide.md

 **Use case: UC19 - Mark a todo as incomplete**

 **MSS**
-1. User requests to mark a todo as complete
+1. User requests to mark a todo as incomplete
-2. Overbooked marks the contact as complete in the database
+2. Overbooked marks the contact as incomplete in the database
 3. Overbooked updates the list to reflect the marking

 Use case ends.